mash1t/java.lib.cryptography/README.md

 ### Features
 - Everything that you'd expect from a crypto-lib: encrypting and decrypting stuff!
-- Multiple encryption methods such as: AES, Caesar, Vignère
+- Multiple encryption methods such as: AES, Caesar, VignÃ¨re
 - Easy extendability, multiple abstract classes and interfaces

 ### Version